TausifIqbal/Library_Management/Readme.txt

 As database setup is ready, open Library_management-1 folder in terminal and type " nodemon app.js ".If every thing is Ok upto this then This message appears in terminal
-" server is listening port 3000
+" server is listening port 5000
   Database is connected "

-Now type "http://localhost:3000/" in browser .
-home page is login page
-if student enters his name and password which is stored in database then he will enter into his dashboard which shows all book available and its copies
+Now type "http://localhost:5000/" in your browser . home page is login page if student enters his name and password which is stored in database then he will enter into his dashboard which shows all book available and its copies